 Promoting Leading Practices

 In September 2020, the PRAC created a data sharing working group that meets regularly and identifies data projects that cross agency and program boundaries.
-The PACE works in close collaboration with the working group which is leading a project on recipient multi-dipping and Paycheck Protection Program fraud.
+The PACE works in close collaboration with the working group which is leading a project on recipient multi-dipping When a recipient receives money from multiple federal sources and uses it for the same purpose, this could be an indication of multi-dipping. and Paycheck Protection Program fraud.
 The PACE hosted a Data & Analytics Expo for the CIGIE community in June 2021 to highlight current OIG analytic tools, standards, and practices.
 Additionally, the PRAC held an International Data Forum with counterparts from the United Kingdom and Australia in early July 2021 that featured discussion of pandemic relief programs in each country, the challenges faced in overseeing those relief programs, and how innovative approaches to data sharing and analytics allowed officials to address those challenges.
 The PACE is also working in close collaboration with the PRAC’s Identity Fraud & Redress Working Group which is examining fraud associated with pandemic relief and will issue findings to improve the effectiveness of identity verification for beneficiaries.

 Conducting Data Analysis and Visualization